Yiling-J/tablepilot/Workflow.md

     *   `payload`:
         *   `table` (string, required): The name or ID of the table.
         *   `columns` (array of strings, required): A list of column names that need to be autofilled.
-        *   `count` (integer, optional): The total number of rows to process for autofilling.
+        *   `count` (integer, required): The total number of rows to process for autofilling.
 If 0 or not provided, all existing rows (or a default limit) might be processed.
-        *   `batch` (integer, optional, defaults to 10): The number of rows to process in a single batch.
+        *   `batch` (integer, required): The number of rows to process in a single batch.

 7.  **`ExportTable`**
     Exports a table's data to a file (typically CSV).